 How is Childhood Apraxia of Speech treated?

-Early therapy with a speech pathologist can improve your child’s ability to communicate with others and reduce their frustration.
+Early therapy with an SP can improve your child’s ability to communicate and reduce frustration.
 Like with any skilled movement, practice or therapy is usually most successful when it happens several times a week.
-While some children largely overcome Childhood Apraxia of Speech with therapy, others find therapy improves their ability to communicate but does not change the concentration Childhood Apraxia of Speech demands or the tiredness it can cause.
+While some children overcome CAS with therapy, others find therapy improves their ability to communicate but does not change the concentration CAS demands or the tiredness it can cause.

 The type of therapy will depend on:

-Existing treatments have varying levels of efficacy for treating Childhood Apraxia of Speech, including:
+Existing treatments have varying levels of efficacy for treating CAS, including:

-You should ask your speech pathologist about how effective these programs (or the ones they are recommending) will be for your child given their age and symptoms.
-Therapy may also include activities designed to strengthen literacy and language skills, given children with Childhood Apraxia of Speech have a greater risk of problems with these skills.
+You should ask your SP about how effective these programs (or the ones they are recommending) will be for your child given their age and symptoms.
+Therapy may also include activities designed to strengthen language and skills, given children with CAS have a greater risk of problems with these skills.

-Children who are experiencing great difficulty with the production of verbal speech may also benefit from multi-modal forms of communication, such as sign language, gesture, or communication devices.
+Children who are experiencing great difficulty with the production of verbal speech may also benefit from multi-modal forms of communication (e.g., sign language or communication devices).
 These are also known as augmentative or alternative communication (AAC) options.
 Many parents are concerned that use of AAC may reduce their child’s verbal speech and language development.
-However, evidence suggests that providing children with more successful and easier communication options can reduce frustration and will encourage language and speech learning.
-For example, being able to produce short sentences with a digital device is a very powerful achievement for a child who finds it difficult to produce one syllable words and helps to support their learning of sentence structure or grammar.
+However, evidence suggests that providing children with more/easier communication options can reduce frustration and will encourage language and speech learning.
+For example, being able to produce sentences with a digital device is very powerful for a child who has difficulty producing one syllable words and helps support learning of sentence structure and grammar.

 Further to speech and language focused therapies, your child may also benefit from seeing:

-• Occupational therapists or physiotherapists if they have fine and/or gross movement challenges
+- Occupational therapists/physiotherapists, if they have fine/gross movement challenges

-• Neuropsychologists, if they have trouble with attention, memory, or other thinking skills
+- Neuropsychologists, if they have trouble with attention, memory, or other cognitive areas

 We are running the first pharmaceutical trial for Childhood Apraxia of Speech to determine whether a pharmaceutical intervention can assist with Childhood Apraxia of Speech treatment.
 Learn more about our pharmaceutical trial for Childhood Apraxia of Speech.